diogobenica/file-upload/README.md

 file-upload
 ===========

-A library for receive and save uploaded files with PHP
+A library for receive and save uploaded files with PHP.

+Still in development in dev branch.
+Feel free to contribute :)